learn-co-curriculum/react-hooks-pizza-shop-vite/README.md

-# Practice Challenge: Flatiron Pizza
+# Practice Challenge: Pizza Shop

 ![Pizza Screen Recording](https://curriculum-content.s3.amazonaws.com/react/pizza.gif)

-Welcome to your first day at the Flatiron Pizzeria!
+Welcome to your first day at the Pizzeria!

 Today, you are tasked to building an online menu of all the pizzas that the pizzeria offers.